 Current Job Openings

-We have an opening for an Apprentice Line Technician I and will be accepting applications Nov.
-27-Dec.
-1, 2017, through the NC Division of Employment Security.
+We have openings for Apprentice Line Technician I positions and will be accepting applications Feb.
+7-13 through the NC Division of Employment Security.

 All applications MUST BE filed through the NC Division of Employment Security (NCWorks):

 Completed applications must be signed and sent to: